Updated: March 30, 2022

 - Lien is placed on the home until payment at closing or buyout is executed

 - Payment amount to Curbio is a fixed fee derived from the associated project and materials and is not correlated to the final sales price of the given property

 Curbio’s services are currently available in the following US metro areas, generally working within a 40 to 50 mile radius of each market:

 - Minneapolis-St. Paul

 - San Antonio

 - Washington, DC – Northern Virginia and Maryland suburbs

 If you do not see your market listed, check Curbio’s website for their current markets, on their home page or FAQs page.
-A few cities that were previously announced (e.g. Austin and San Antonio) are no longer listed as active markets on their website.
+An interactive map of the US that shows their current market locations is also viewable in the Services drop-menu which is accessible in their main menu.

 Curbio Real Estate Partners

 Curbio has established corporate partnerships with some of the largest firms in the US real estate market, including: @properties; Baird & Warner; Berkshire Hathaway PenFed Realty; BHGRE Metro Brokers; Coldwell Banker Bain; Door.com; Ebby Halliday; and LoKation.
 A key component of these partnerships is to provide educational and marketing support for each firm’s agents in the field.
 The company has also worked directly with most major real estate brokerages, including: Century 21; Coldwell Banker; Compass; Keller Williams; Long & Foster; Pearson Smith; Redfin; RE/MAX; and Weichert.